0x107a/dump/haskell/readme.txt

-given such a simple formal system. by the church-turing thesis, a function which operates on natural numbers can be calculated by an effective method if and only if it is computable by a turing machine; therefore rendering a simple system like LC turing complete. amazing.. almost all operators within haskell are also functions, which is something i find very fascinating due to the fact that it allows us to define our own as well. fp is cool!
+given such a simple formal system. by the church-turing thesis, a function which operates on natural numbers can be calculated by an effective method if and only if it is computable by a turing machine; therefore rendering a simple system like LC turing complete. amazing.. all operators within haskell are apparently also functions, which is something i find very fascinating due to the fact that it allows us to define our own as well. fp is cool!

 a feature of haskell is laziness, which is often praised as a great feature of the language